 It is not completely certain why people develop fibromyalgia, but it is thought that the Central Nervous System (CNS) is heavily involved.
 The CNS is responsible for sending pain signals around the body when an injury has occurred.
 It is a way of alerting the body to an injury or harmful stimulus.

-An example of this would be touching a hot plate or saucepan.
+An example of this would be tripping over step and falling on the ground.
 Once the danger has gone away, and the body has healed, the pain subsides.
 However, with fibromyalgia the pain does not go away, and it continues to send pain signals to the body.
 In some circumstances, pain exists in a particular area and no injury has occurred.
 Or there might have been an injury and the healing has taken place, but the pain remains.
 Even with MRI scans, x-rays, and blood tests nothing abnormal is detected.